Herbal Medicines Explained

 Based on the packaging, it is possible to determine a Traditional Herbal Medicine from alternative products as they carry a THR logo.
 This informs the consumer that this product complies with medicinal manufacturing standards and has been registered by the MHRA.

 You will also notice that Traditional Herbal Medicines bear a claim on the packaging based on the 30 years evidence of traditional use that was provided in the registration dossier.
 This claim will enable our consumers to make a more informed choice about these products they are buying.

 Patient Information Leaflet

-As for all medicines, a patient information leaflet was also required.
+As for all medicines, a patient information leaflet is required.
 We spent a great deal of time on our patient information to ensure that it carried all the required information in an easy to read format.
 User testing of the patient information leaflet was completed by a group of consumers to ensure that this leaflet was accessible to all ages.
 All this extra effort with our packaging helps decipher the complexities of herbal products to our consumers.